Asch5/keystroke_app/documentation/Current_cursor_rules.md

 - JSDoc: Add JSDoc for all functions, components, and hooks (@param, @returns, @example).
 - Inline Comments: Use inline comments (//) to explain complex logic or workarounds.
 - **Architecture Decision Records (ADRs)**: Document significant architectural decisions in /docs/adr/.
-- **API Documentation**: Maintain OpenAPI/Swagger specs for all API endpoints.
+- **API BufferFolder**: Maintain OpenAPI/Swagger specs for all API endpoints.
 - **Component Stories**: Document component usage with Storybook examples.

-## 6. Project Structure and Documentation Integrity
+## 6. Project Structure and BufferFolder Integrity

-**Rule:** Maintain the integrity of the project's structure and its documentation.
-Any change to the structure must be reflected in the corresponding documentation file.
+**Rule:** Maintain the integrity of the project's structure and its bufferfolder.
+Any change to the structure must be reflected in the corresponding bufferfolder file.

 **Implementation:**